DonaldMbara/aws-cicd-ec2/README.md

 - The generic "too many instances failed" error means check the specific lifecycle event
 - Lifecycle event order matters.
 If AfterInstall fails, ApplicationStart never runs
 - Scripts run as the user specified in `runas` (typically `root`)
+- Rollback without auto-rollback enabled: broken code **stays on the instance**, deployment is marked Failed, nothing reverts automatically
+- Rollback with auto-rollback enabled: CodeDeploy redeploys the last known good revision automatically
+- A "rollback" in CodeDeploy is actually a **new deployment** of the previous revision (full lifecycle runs again)
+- Security Groups control network access.
+Non-standard ports (like 3000) must be explicitly opened
+- EC2 instance tags are how CodeDeploy identifies which instances to deploy to